 He has public art works in the collection of El Centro College and Richland College, Dallas.
 Richards has works in the permanent collections of The Anderson Contemporary Museum, Roswell Museum, McNeese University, Richland College, and several private collectors.

-Growing up in Texas and New Mexico lends itself to cliche and stereotype.
-My work examines reputational honor (or identity as a form of power) and the social constructs that encourage complex contradiction as simple truth.
+Growing up in Texas and New Mexico lends itself to stereotypical assumptions.
+My work examines aspects of reputational honor (or identity as a form of power) and the social constructs that encourage complex contradiction as Gramsci’s “common sense.”

 Often engaging in cultural systems with equal amounts sincerity and subversion, the work explores a variety of topics in an effort to discuss the pressures -and resultant responses- of the individual within a dominant (often violent) culture.

 With several facets to my practice (writing, curating, and several collaborations) many of my projects are research based.
 Specific pieces are performative works based around invisible labor within the art world, while others might take the form of tightly rendered drawings, paintings, or installations commenting on high-modernism’s relationship to authority.
 For a time my work investigated the aesthetics of civil unrest involving institutional power dynamics and civilian rebuttals, which has lead to an increased investigation of DIY culture and class identity.